bentoml/BentoML/docs/source/guides/logging.rst

 Web Service Request Logging
 """""""""""""""""""""""""""

-For web requests, logging can be enabled and disabled using the `logging.access` parameter at the top level of the ``bentoml_configuration.yml``.
+For web requests, logging can be enabled and disabled using the `api_server.logging.access` parameter at the top level of the ``bentoml_configuration.yml``.

 .. code-block:: yaml

+    api_server:
       logging:
         access:
           enabled: False
           # whether to log the size of the request body
           request_content_length: True